bushrapatel28/photolabs/README.md

-# react-photolabs

-The PhotoLabs project for the Web Development React course programming.

 # Photolabs

 PhotoLabs is a React-based single-page application (SPA) that allows users to view photos in different contexts.
 We will use a pre-existing API to build a frontend user experience for users to interact with photos!

-Users can view a list of various photos on the home page along with a list of photo categories to select from in the navigation bar.
-Users can click on a photo to view a larger version of the photo and relevant / similar photos.
-They can like any photo(s) and can view a notification on the heart icon in the navigation if there are any liked photos.

 ## Setup